bsarasij/Model-on-Demand-Estimation-And-MPC/README.md

 ## Function Description
 <br>

 * Main File is used to run the algorithm.
 It uses a random time series generator to create synthetic data for testing the algorithm.

 * time_series_data - creates estimation/validation datasets.

-* modmkdb - Takes the input-output data and sends to modmkreg to create the regressor matrices
+* modmkdb - Takes the input-output data and sends to modmkreg to create the regressor matrices.

 * modmkreg - Generates the regressors

 * modcmp - Wrapper around locpol

 * locpol - Local polynomial generator.
 Returns coefficients of the time series model, the prediction, and the neighborhood size at each time instant.
 * call_kernel_function - Provides an array of kernel weights to choose from.
-* normsort - sorts the distance of the training regressor datapoints from the current operating point,
+* normsort - sorts the distance of the training regressor datapoints from the current operating point.